wrightia/wia_wiki_index/README.md

 ### Description

-This plugin adds a wiki index on the top main menu.
+This plugin adds in the top menu an option named wiki that lists all projects wikis in a similar way the projects are listed.

+For child projects that have wikis even if the parent project does not have one, it would be listed to maintain the correct hierarchy.

 ### Installation: